-- Charge the watch before starting an activity (Charging the Device, page 120). - Press LAP to record laps, start a new set or pose, or advance to the next workout step. - You can select to discard a lap for certain activities (How can I undo a lap button press?, page 127). - Press UP or DOWN to view additional data screens. - Swipe up or down to view additional data screens (Enabling and Disabling the Touchscreen, page 2). - Hold MENU, and select Power Mode to use a power mode to extend battery life (Customizing Power Modes, page 116).
+- Charge the watch before starting an activity (Charging the Watch, page 124). - Press to record laps, start a new set or pose, or advance to the next workout step.
+You can select to discard a lap for certain activities (How can I undo a lap button press?, page 131). - Press or to view additional data screens. - Swipe up or down to view additional data screens.
+TIP: You can swipe down from the top of the screen to unlock the touchscreen during an activity. - Swipe right or left to view the music controls or activity settings. - During an activity, hold , and select Change Sport to transition to a different activity type.
+When your activity includes two or more sports, it is recorded as a multisport activity. - Hold Activity Options > Power Mode to use a power mode to extend battery life (Customizing Power Modes, page 120).